Umesh is a freelance writer contributing his creative writings on varied subjects in various sites and portals in the internet.

 If you do not have all the spices available and do not want to go in that hassle then alternatively in place of the spices you can add 2 tsp of Indian Garam Masala powder which is available online across the world.

 Wash the apples and peel them and grate or cut into small pieces.
-I have cut them in small pieces this time as evident from the picture of the prepared chutney shown in the beginning of the article.
+I have cut them into small pieces this time as evident from the picture of the prepared chutney shown in the beginning of the article.
 Remove the seeds from it beforehand.
 Peel the ginger and chop it in long and thin sticks.
 Chop the dry dates also in long and thin pieces.
 Wash the raisins and keep them aside.

 Take a microwave bowl and place the grated apple or its small pieces and ginger pieces in it.
 Add sugar, salt, and half a cup of water.
 Keep the bowl in the microwave and set the heat range as Very High or High.
 I would prefer High.
 Cook this for about 6-7 minutes and take it out.
 Now add sugar and all the spices to it and mix well and again put back in the microwave.
 Cook it in the same settings for about 4-5 minutes and take the bowl out.
 To preserve it one can add half a tsp of vinegar preferably apple vinegar.
 In cool places, it might not be required.